-- Imagine a Roman, Caecilius, who for some reason ends up with this rule too: [] → [-voice] - How does our derivation change (assuming Caecilius sounds the same as other Romans)?
+Imagine a Roman, Caecilius, who for some reason ends up with this additional rule: [] → [-voice]

+?
+How does our derivation change (assuming Caecilius sounds the same as other Romans)?
 Do we need to add more information to his grammar?

-• Imagine Caecilius's spouse, Metella, who for some reason has this rule (plus the normal Latin rule):
+• Imagine Caecilius's neighbor, Metella, who for some reason has this rule (plus the normal Latin rules):